UiL-OTS-labs/jspsych-uil-template-docs/README.md

 ## Prerequisites and scope limitation
 This documentation is primarily aimed at people _affiliated to the UiL OTS labs_ (Utrecht University: RMA Linguistics students and researchers).
 The infrastructure and support for doing online experiments will be _only availble for those people_.
 While we are still developing, support is limited to students in the EDDA course only!

 - People _affiliated to our lab__ can use the information [from our lab webiste](https://uilots-labs.wp.hum.uu.nl/experiments/overview/) and expand the "Online experiments using jsPsych" section for details.
+Please [follow this how-to](https://uilots-labs.wp.hum.uu.nl/how-to/online-experimenting/).

 - People _not affiliated to our lab_ can of course use the templates, but will have to do without (support for, access to) the UiL OTS Experiment Datastore (link, CODEBASE?
 TODO).

 With the above scope limitations, the bigger picture overview is: